 During the Civil War, Reed worked with Iron Man on the pro-registration side and was one of the higher ranking individuals.
 The choices he made during Civil War would cause a rift between him and Sue, especially when he unleashed a clone Thor, killing Goliath.
 Sue and Johnny would leave Reed and join Captain America’s group, the Secret Avengers.
 It was later revealed that one of the reasons Reed sided with the Super-Human Registration Act was because of his uncle.
 His uncle had picked a fight against the American Government and was imprisoned, ruining his career, reputation and ability to find work.
 He believed his Uncle was wrong for picking a fight that he could not win, which led Reed to not go against the Registration Act.

 The other reason Richards joined the act was related to a mathematical equation he had been working on.
 In that equation he used theories to surmise that at the current path humanity was heading in, it would be a matter of time before they all destroyed themselves.
 He hid the knowledge from his family, and it wasn't until Johnny decided to visit with his brother in law in secret, that this information came to light.
 He enlisted the help of the Mad Thinker to check his work.
 The Mad Thinker theorized that the plan was flawed because he didn't include a person's decision, hence an improbable variable.
 The Mad Thinker's theory was proven when Sue made herself known.
 She had been there the whole time, and finally knew why Reed wanted the Registration Act to exist.
 Angry, she stormed off leaving Reed with the Mad Thinker.
+However, Sue's feelings altered when Reed literally took a bullet to protect her from Taskmasker during a massive clash between the heroes.

 After Civil War, Reed wrote a letter to Sue asking her to come back, and after receiving it, Sue returned to the Baxter Building.
 In an effort to reconcile and fix the emotional strain their marriage had endured during the Civil War they decided to take a leave of absence.
 In their place, Storm and the Black Panther would take over.